Pete Davidson and Bridgerton's Phoebe Dynevor Basically Just Confirmed Their Romance - E! Online

 Dearest reader, it is my pleasure to inform you that Pete Davidson and Phoebe Dynevor have been formally presented as a couple.

 A couple of what?
 Lady Whistledown is on the case.
-For now, a couple of stars hugging and walking together on a grassy knoll in the English countryside on Sunday, April 25, as seen in candid photos posted by MailOnline, the first published images showing the two actors together since romance rumors began a couple of months ago.
+For now, a couple of stars hugging and walking together on a grassy knoll in the English countryside on Sunday, April 25, as seen in candid photos posted by The Daily Mail, the first published images showing the two actors together since romance rumors began a couple of months ago.

 The 27-year-old Saturday Night Live star and the 26-year-old British actress, best known for her role of Daphne Bridgerton Bassett, Duchess of Hastings, on the Netflix drama Bridgerton, have not formally confirmed a relationship.
 Their reps had no immediate comment when reached by E!
 News.